eladorpBG/ML_assignment4/README.md

   - `params.py`: Contains parameters such as the directory of images to be processed.
   - `preprocessing`: The main script of the preprocessing.
 Runs `remove_bg.py` and `my_train_test_split`.
   ### Training and Testing
-  - `train.py`: A modifyied version of yolov5/classify/train.py.
+  - `train.py`: A modified version of yolov5/classify/train.py.
 The modification includes logging the accuracy of the train set for each epoch in the results.csv.
   - `val.py`: A modifyied version of yolov5/classify/val.py.
-The modification includes calculating the loss of the test set.
+The modification includes calculating the calculating the test set loss.
   - `train.sh`: Shell script for training the model.
   - `test.sh`: Shell script for running the model on a test set.
   ### Evaluation